static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 Relative or absolute root directory path of static files.
 Default `./public`.

 ### SERVER_CONFIG_FILE
-The Server configuration file path in TOML format.
+The Server configuration file path is in TOML format.
 See [The TOML Configuration File](../configuration/config-file.md).

 ### SERVER_GRACE_PERIOD
-Defines a grace period in seconds after a `SIGTERM` signal is caught which will delay the server before to shut it down gracefully.
+Defines a grace period in seconds after a `SIGTERM` signal is caught which will delay the server before shutting it down gracefully.
 The maximum value is `255` seconds.
-Default value is `0` (no delay).
+The default value is `0` (no delay).

 ### SERVER_LOG_LEVEL
 Specify a logging level in lower case.
 Possible values are `error`, `warn`, `info`, `debug` or `trace`.
 Default `error`.